 If you have never worked away from home, you will never comprehend the feeling.
 The heaviness is made worse if you have your loved ones staying some 400 km away from where you are working and you only get to meet them once every fortnightly.
 Some well-wishers might advise you to relocate your whole family but there were numerous considerations like finding new schools for your kids.
 Can you imagine the ordeal your kids have to endure when even adults have difficulties adjusting to a new environment?

 Somehow, you don’t feel safe working in these companies.
 Your gut feeling keeps telling you that your future is not guaranteed.
 And you know your inner voice is right when you are reluctant to take over your boss position if he/she retires one day.

-Such feeling usually surface when you can’t adjust into the company’s culture.
-Imagine a loner who can but tolerate a limited amount of team work was suddenly forced to work regularly with different functional departments in a new company.
-Now putting this into perspective, imagine being in the shoes of a Business Unit Manager who needs to work with the HQ’s Finance, HR and Purchasing because his/her business unit is not big enough to have its own functional departments.
+Such feeling usually surfaces when you can’t adjust to the company’s culture.
+Imagine a loner who can but tolerate a limited amount of teamwork was suddenly forced to work regularly with different functional departments in a new company.
+Now put this into perspective, imagine being in the shoes of a Business Unit Manager who needs to work with the HQ’s Finance, HR and Purchasing because his/her business unit is not big enough to have its own functional departments.
 You need to work with these guys for your BU to move forward.

 7. Corporate Changes

 In the current era of economic instability, corporate maneuvers are becoming a common norm.
 Mergers and acquisitions are the call of the day for any companies to expand into new market share.
 When a company acquires a competitor, the goal is to gain new market capitalization and strategic savings.
 Now, ask yourself.
 If you are in charge of a multi-million dollar buyout of another company, where do you find immediate savings?
 I would go for the workforce.
 I might not need two HR manager or two purchasing departments to run two companies.